alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 ## map_syscalls/syscall_by_ids-arm32.idc
 This script maps syscalls in 32-bit ARM binaries to their human-readable names.
 The mapping table should be provided in a separate file, see the script for more information.

-Tested on IDA Freeware 8.0
+Tested on IDA Pro 8.0